GrantGrinols/Coffeeshop-Remote-Database/README.md

 # Coffeeshop Remote Database
  A full-stack project that connects to a remote database.
 Powered by the Springboot framework
  ## About
  This project uses a Mariadb Database that is located on a remote location.
 The remote location is a Raspberry Pi 4.
 By having the database in a remote location rather then just having it on a local machine, increases security by storing the database in a more secure location, and it allows multiple verified users to access the same database without having the need to set it up in the cloud.
+This project is hosted with the Springboot framework, and testing is done in Python with the Selenium and the unittest library.
  ## Setup

  This project does require additional setup.